ebeaufay/desktop-3dtiles-viewer/README.md

 A windows 3DTiles viewer.
 Great for inspecting the result of a conversion.

-The app is based on this [library](https://github.com/ebeaufay/threedtiles) and three.js.
+The app is based on this [library](https://github.com/ebeaufay/threedtiles) to decode 3DTiles and uses three.js as a viewer.